Forgive (updated 2025/04/10)

 I’ve been increasingly interested in words as I’ve studied the Bible.

-Being that English is my second language I’ve been aware of the challenges of translating one language to another and this is especially critical as pertains to God’s words.
+Since English is my second language, I’ve been aware of the challenges of translating one language to another, and this is especially critical when it pertains to God’s words.

-The Dutch word, "aardappel," or the Frisian word, "ierappel" both being similar to the French word, "pommes de terre," translated is, "earth apples."
-After we have seen, held, or tasted an "aardappel" we can interpret the word to mean "potato."
-We have experience.
+The Dutch word "aardappel" and the Frisian word "ierappel" have a similar translation to the French words "pommes de terre," which translate as "earth apples."
+But, after having seen, held, or tasted an "earth apple," we have the experience of interpreting these to mean "potato."

-When dealing with other languages we always face this issue.
-Translation is easier.
+When dealing with other languages, we always face this issue.
+Translation is easy.
 Interpretation requires experience.
-We have to know from experience the particular object or colloquialism to which the word refers.
-If the Dutch, Frisian, or the French did not show us an earth apple could we know for sure what it is?
+We have to know from experience the particular object or colloquialism to which the word or phrase refers.
+If the Dutch, Frisian, or French did not place an "earth apple" in our hands, could we know what it is?

-In my personal Statement of Faith I’ve written, “I believe the Bible, in its original text, to be divinely inspired, infallible, and trustworthy.
-I therefore suggest that all translations be used with caution since they are the work of fallible men/women.”
+In my Statement of Faith, I’ve written, “I believe the Bible, in its original text, to be divinely inspired, infallible, and trustworthy.
+All translations from the original languages should be used cautiously since they are the work of fallible men/women.”

-Only the original text is inspired and to the degree that those who copied the original were diligent, and I believe they were for the most part, the original language copies would be inspired, or at least, very accurate.
+Only the original text is inspired, and to the degree that those who copied the original were integral, direct copies of the original would be inspired, or at least accurate.

-This is not an attack on the word of God rather it is an attempt at “accurately handling the word of truth (2 Timothy 2:15 NASB unless noted).”
+This is not an attack on the word of God; rather, it is an attempt to " accurately handle the word of truth” (2 Timothy 2:15 NASB, unless noted).

 I recently listened to an online message from an out-of-town pastor.
-His whole message was based on an inaccurate "interpretation" of a single word.
-He, in my opinion, did not handle the word of truth well.
+His message was based on an inaccurate "interpretation" of a single word.
+He did not handle the word of truth well, in my opinion.

-With that background, I’d like to review the Hebrew/Aramaic and Greek words that are translated as “Forgive.”
+With that background, I’d like to review the Hebrew/Aramaic and Greek words translated as “Forgive.”

 In my experience as a pastoral counsellor, I’ve observed that people have a very difficult time forgiving someone.
-Difficult, in that they never seem to be free of the hurt feelings and resentment.
-Rather than being a one-time event, it became a repetitive act.
+It is difficult because they never seem free of hurt feelings and resentment.
+Rather than being a one-time event, it becomes a repetitive act.

 Why is this?